Template Basics in Microsoft Word

 computer as the User Templates folder, it should be in the folder that holds

 the Templates folder, not in the Templates folder.
-This folder is normally the
+This folder is normally

-Microsoft Office folder.
+Template for the variations.
 The User Templates and Workgroup Templates folders (and their subfolders) are

 the usual location for document templates.
 Note that these locations are set